 Working out the Weight of a Textile

-When you’re not sure what category a textile falls into, here’s what you should do:
+When you’re unsure what category a textile falls into, here’s what to do:

 2. Do you have spare or leftover material after cutting a pattern, or returns of previous pieces?
-Perhaps you’ve taken up maake’s offer of a free upcycling bag in different sizes of plain material offcuts – pieces left over after cutting and printing, which is part of our innovative maakeLess Fabric Waste initiative instead of placing the offcuts in storage.
+Perhaps you’ve taken up maake’s offer of a free upcycling bag in different sizes of plain material offcuts – offcuts left over after printing, which is part of our innovative maakeLess Fabric Waste initiative.

 Upcycling Plain Fabric Bag - Upcycling Bag - Small - Approx 1kg - Fashion Formula